MileHacker Logo

 High Season (June-August, early October): Warm weather for outdoor activities, landscapes are most verdant.
 Crowds, longer queues, bustling sites.
 Accommodation and flight prices are at their peak.
 Summer heat, humidity, and heavy rainfall might disrupt outdoor plans.

 Shoulder Season (April-May, September-late October): Pleasant temperatures, ideal for touring without extreme heat or cold.
 Fewer crowds than peak summer.
 Prices for trips and lodging are moderate.
-Early spring and late autumn can bring chilly days.
+Early spring and late autumn could result in chilly days.
 Some seasonal facilities might operate with limited hours.

 Pros